toyamarodrigo/springboot-invoice-system/README.md

   * u: admin
   * p: 12345

-* If Signing-up does not work try (User-Role privileges):
+* If Signing-up as User does not work try (User-Role privileges):
   * u: rodri
   * p: 12345